datacamp/misc-courses-HarvardX-IDS-Mod-1/chapter4.md

 ----

 --- type:NormalExercise lang:r xp:100 skills:1 key:22594ff7ec
-## 6. Data Frames, Ranks and Orders
+## Data Frames, Ranks and Orders

 *** =instructions

-Repeat the previous exercise but this time order `my_df` so that the states are ordered from least populous to most.
+This exercise is somewhat more challenging.
+We are going to repeat the previous exercise but this time order `my_df` so that the states are ordered from least populous to most.
 Create an object ind that stores the indexes needed to order the population values, using the `order` command.
+For example we could define `o <- order(murders$population)`
-Then use the bracket operator [ to re-order each column in the data frame. example: `abb = abb [0]`
+Then use the bracket operator `[` to re-order each column in the data frame.
+For example, example, `abb[o]` orders the abbreviations based by population size.

 *** =hint